-TIME: Wednesday, May 22, 2013, at 9:00 a.m., Eastern Daylight Time PLACE: Westwood Club 6200 West Club Lane Richmond, Virginia 23226 (see directions on reverse) ITEMS OF BUSINESS: 1.
-To elect the two directors identified in the proxy statement to serve as Class II directors until the 2015 annual meeting of shareholders and until their successors are elected and qualified; To elect the three directors identified in the proxy statement to serve as Class III directors until the 2016 annual meeting of shareholders and until their successors are elected and qualified; 3.
+TIME: Wedr Wednesday, May 22, 2013, at 9:00 a.m., Eastern Daylight Time PLACE: 6200 estwood Club 00 West Club Lane chmond, Virginia 23226 ITEMS OF BUSINESS: 1.
+To elect the two directors identified in the proxy statement to serve as Class II directors until the 2015 annual meeting of shareholders and until their successors are elected and qualified; 2.
+To elect the three directors identified in the proxy statement to serve as Class III directors until the 2016 annual meeting of shareholders and until their successors are elected and qualified; 3.
 To approve an amendment to our Amended and Restated Articles of Incorporation, as amended, to implement a majority voting standard for uncontested director elections; 4.
 To ratify the appointment of PricewaterhouseCoopers LLP as Tredegar's independent registered public accounting firm for the fiscal year ending December 31, 2013; and 5.
 To transact any other business as may properly come before the annual meeting or any adjournments or postponements of the annual meeting.
-WHO MAY VOTE: You may vote if you were a shareholder of record on April [], 2013.
-DATE OF MAILING: This notice and the proxy statement are first being mailed to shareholders on or about April [], 2013.
-By Order of the Board of Directors By Order of the Board of Directors Albumbling A. Brent King Vice President, General Counsel and Secretary
+WHO MAY VOTE: You r ou may vote if you were a shareholder of record on April 3, 2013.
+DATE OF MAILING: This notice and the proxy statement are first being mailed to shareholders on or about April 17, 2013.
+By Order of the Board of Directors